spotinst/help/src/docs/spot-connect/integrations/pagerduty.md

-PagerDuty Instance    | Select a PagerDuty integration instance configured in Spot Connect. | True PagerDuty Incident Id | ID of PagerDuty incident.   | True From User    | A valid user associated with the PagerDuty account making the request. | True
+PagerDuty Instance    | Select a PagerDuty integration instance configured in Spot Connect. | True PagerDuty Incident Id | ID of PagerDuty incident.   | True From User    | A valid user associated with the PagerDuty account making the request. | True Add Note     | Add a note to the incident. | False

 #### Output